inmanta/examples/Training/1-basic-deployment.md

 ## Create a virtual environment

 A Python virtual environment is an isolated workspace for a Python project, allowing you to manage  project-specific dependencies without affecting other projects or the global Python installation.
-For Inmanta projects, we always work in a virtual environment
+For Inmanta projects, we always work in a virtual environment.

-1. execute the follow commands to create the venv
+1. Create the virtual environment:

     ```shell
     mkdir -p ~/.virtualenvs
     python3 -m venv ~/.virtualenvs/inmanta-training
     source ~/.virtualenvs/inmanta-training/bin/activate
     ```
-2. install the basic inmanta tools
+2. Install basic inmanta tools:

     ```shell
     pip install inmanta-core inmantals